mitchellkolb/wumpus/README.md

     alt="Website Badge" />
 </p>

-A Hunt the Wumpus game in C++ with OOP and file I/O.
+A Hunt the Wumpus game written in C++ that is playable in the terminal.
+This game was made with a focus on using object oriented principles and file I/O.

 ![project image](resources/wumpus-art.jpg)